Dan Quart: Career

 After being admitted to the bar, Quart worked as a volunteer lawyer for Legal Aid's Housing Division.
 In 2003, he was awarded the Pro Bono Publico Award by New York State Chief Judge Judith Kaye for his commitment to providing legal services to the poor.

 Before his election to the State Assembly, Quart served on Manhattan Community Board 8 for eight years, where he was co-chair of the Transportation Committee and the chair of the board's Second Ave Subway Task force.
 When the project stalled, he helped secure $1 billion in funding.

 In 2005, he finished second in the Democratic primary for City Council to Jessica Lappin.

 Quart was elected to the New York State Assembly in 2011.
 He has introduced legislation to end cash bail, reform campaign finance laws for District Attorneys races, and hold reckless drivers accountable.
 He was part of a 7-year effort to repeal New York's gravity knife ban, a state law found unconstitutional by a Manhattan federal court judge.

 In 2012, he was named one of City & State's "40 under 40" people who are young and influential in New York City politics.

 In 2021, he ran for Manhattan District Attorney, losing in the Democratic primary to Alvin Bragg.

-He continues to do criminal defense work while serving in the assembly.
+He had continued to do criminal defense work while serving in the assembly.